Rathin Ghosh

 Ghosh is also known for his huge development works all over the Madhyamgram.
-He has been chairman of the municipality for three times and four times the Corporator, as well as being the MLA of West Bengal Assembly for three times.
+He has been chairman of the municipality three times and four times the Corporator, as well as being the MLA of West Bengal Assembly three times.

 He is also a full-time social worker who undertakes the study responsibility for hundreds of poor children.

 In 2021, after the West Bengal Legislative Elections, CM Mamata Banerjee made him the Cabinet Minister of Government of West Bengal.

 Ghosh is currently Food and Supplies Minister of West Bengal in third Mamata Banerjee Government.